 You’ll see patients affected with conditions and illnesses that include:

 - Club foot management

 Exchange knowledge with local staff and students

-Share what you do know about physiotherapy with local staff, not only fill the gaps in your knowledge, but to also give physiotherapists an insight into the practices of your home country.
+Share what you do know about physical therapy with local staff, not only to fill the gaps in your knowledge but to also give physical therapists an insight into the practices of your home country.
 This will help give you a deeper insight into Ghana’s healthcare system and procedures.

 Help staff teach parents how to care for, and help children with special needs

 Some of our Physical Therapy placements in Ghana are focused on equipping parents of special needs children with the knowledge to care for their children.
 You will assist staff as they teach parents exercises, stretches, or games.
 They can then use these methods at home to keep their children active, improve their posture, and help with their balance.
 This will help families play a bigger role in the lives of their children.

 Where will I work in Ghana?